Salvora/Novel-Ezy-Coin/README.md

 - Adds clickable buttons for each chapter to immediately unlock desired chapters without visiting the chapters.
 - Adds a button to unlock all locked chapters.
+- Optional AutoUnlock for better reading experience when reading chapter by chapter

 ![Unlock All Button](Images/unlockAll-ss1.png)